IvanIsCoding/hands-on-pyo3/slides/slides.md

 - Popular libraries like `pydantic` and `cryptography` use Rust
 - Python tooling also uses Rust like:
-    - Astral's `uv`
+    - Astral's uv
     - Microsoft's Python Environment Tools
-    - Facebook's `pyrefly`
+    - Facebook's Pyrefly

 But why?
 Hopefully you'll understand by the end.

-note: this presentation was rendered with Tectonic (LaTeX in Rust)

 ## Tools we are going to be using